 Difficult circumstances can cause drastic changes in our lives.
 Whether its health concerns, the passing of a loved one, or a move, these changes affect the entire household, including your pet.
 As a responsible pet owner, you need to make the best choice for your pet.

 PFS works with other alternative shelters to ease the quantity of cats and dogs going into animal control facilities where euthanasia may be an option.
 For this reason PFS takes animals from these facilities.
 We will also take back any animal that was adopted from us.
 If this applies to your pet, please fill out the surrender form and state that he or she was adopted from PFS.
 Once we receive your application we will contact you about next steps.

 If your animal was not adopted from our shelter or any other local shelter or rescue, here are some placements to consider:

-The second placement to consider is with a friend or family member.
-Chances are your pet is familiar with them and will be less stressed in transitioning to their home than to a shelter where everything and everyone is unknown.
-You may even be able to continue to see your pet and assure yourself of their good care.
-Do be careful handing your pet over to someone you do not know but may have found on-line or through an acquaintance.
-Check references and talk to their veterinary if they have pets to ensure they are responsible pet owners.
-Consider writing a contract that outlines what they will do if they can no longer care for your pet.
+Friend or family member – Chances are your pet is already familiar with them and will be less stressed in the transition.
+(Be careful handing your pet over to someone you do not know but may have found on-line or through an acquaintance.
+Check references and talk to their veterinarian if they have pets to ensure they are responsible pet owners.
+Consider writing a contract that outlines what they will do if they can no longer care for your pet.)